-Masala chai latte is a powerful blend of tea, herbs, and spices cherished for centuries in India.
-Some people think it’s too complicated to make but I will show you an authentic, quick and easy chai latte recipe that you can make at home any time.
+This masala chai recipe is a powerful blend of tea, herbs, and spices cherished for centuries in India.
+Some people think it’s too complicated to make, but with this authentic, quick, and easy chai recipe, you can make chai at home any time.

 Tea is to the body as music is to the soul." - Earlene Grey